scalatra/scalatra-website/guides/async/akka.md

 ### AkkaSupport

 Akka is a toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on the JVM.
-Scalatra allows you to mix it right into your application.
+Scalatra allows you to easily mix it into your application.

 #### Dependency: